 AWARD PROGRAM OVERVIEW

-The Fulmer Award in First Nations Art (FNA) program recognizes up to five BC First Nations artists for artistic excellence in traditional, contemporary or media art.
-The Award is designed for artists from BC First Nations who have demonstrated a commitment to their art practice; have accumulated a body of work; and who are recognized in their communities as artists.
+The Polygon Award in First Nations Art (FNA) program celebrates artistic excellence in traditional, contemporary or media art.
+It honours artists from BC First Nations who have demonstrated a commitment to their art practice; have accumulated a body of work; and who are recognized in their communities as artists.

 WHY NOMINATE OR APPLY